RogerLab/Eukfinder/Building_custom_DB/README.md

 Before building a custom Plast database:

 - **Preliminary Analysis:**
-  Use search tools such as BLAST or DIAMOND on a subset of your data to identify organisms that may be present.
+  Use search tools such as DIAMOND on a subset of your data to identify organisms that may be present.
 This helps you determine which genomes or taxa to include.

 - **Focused Selection:**
   Choose genomes matching your organisms of interest.
 Follow a process similar to Method 3 for building a Centrifuge database (i.e., selecting accession numbers, downloading relevant assembly summaries, and retrieving corresponding sequences).